The Kiondo case:

 The Kikoy case:

-A few years back a UK Company had attempted to register a trademark in respect of the Kikoy.
+A few years back a UK Company had attempted to register the name Kikoy as a trademark.
 This application for trademark registration was rejected because the word ‘kikoy’ has become a generic term (in the same way as ‘Xerox” in respect of photocopying) therefore it could not be registered in respect of textile goods.
 However for those innovative Kenyans that have been able to use the kikoy to come up with other products, these can be protected under our law as utility models or as distinctive trademarks.

 The Maasai shuka case:

-However I am of a differing opinion.
-Coming up with a new protection mechanism will take a long time to establish and may not in any case be politically feasible.
-Furthermore, why re-invent the wheel?
-Laws relating to Trademarks and certification marks have provided both positive and defensive protection for traditional knowledge and traditional cultural expressions in countries like Australia, New Zealand and the United States.
-Plus, with a law on geographical indications in the pipeline, we will have enough legal tools for protection requiring very few adaptations.
+In the meantime, existing IP laws can be used in some cases.
+Laws relating to collective marks and certification marks have provided both positive and defensive protection for traditional knowledge and traditional cultural expressions in countries like Australia, New Zealand and the United States.
+Plus, with a law on geographical indications in the pipeline, we will have other legal tools for protection.